 13. Ask for it!

-“Craft a very actionable blog post that’s specific to your audience and worth sharing.
+"Your copy should have a unique proposition to decrease users from bouncing instantly.
+Adding scarcity is also useful for increasing leads.
+Limited spots available, or a countdown to the end of the deal for signing up will help with impulsive email submits.
+Once you are getting some emails in your new form, split test everything you can.
+Colors, headlines, the submit button itself should be getting A/B tested.
+Optimizely is a great tool for getting started with this." ~ Mike Terry, SEO Lead at Critical Mass.15.
+Offer a content upgrade"Craft a very actionable blog post that's specific to your audience and worth sharing.
 A list of tips is always appealing.
-Then place a line of copy at the beginning and end of the post that offers to send them the list of tips in printable, pdf form if they enter an email address.
-It’s great because it allows them to take action on the information more easily.
+Then place a line of copy at the beginning and end of the post that offers to send them the list of tips in a printable, pdf form if they enter an email address.
+It's great because it allows them to take action on the information easily.
 To make the signup very simple and tempting for the visitor, we include a link in the copy and have a popup with the email signup appear when they click.
-There are a bunch of options to achieve the “click to popup” but we’re currently using the PopupAlly Pro WordPress plugin.” ~ Nicole Heymer, owner of Curio Electro, an online marketing firm that works with design firms and other visual brands.
+There are a bunch of options to achieve the “click to popup” but we’re currently using the PopupAlly Pro WordPress plugin." ~ Nicole Heymer, owner of Curio Electro, an online marketing firm that works with design firms and other visual brands.

-“We use education as a carrot to attract new subscribers to our e-newsletter.
+"We use education as a carrot to attract new subscribers to our e-newsletter.
 We do speaking engagements in the community and via webinars and inevitably audience members ask about the costs of our services.
 I like to use that opportunity as a reminder that we issue a branded e-newsletter called iMpact and that it is a great resource for free tips on how to do marketing.
 In addition, when visitors land on our website, we have a layover [popup] feature that encourages them to subscribe to iMpact.
-We learned after about a year of publishing iMpact that our audience clicks the most on the links for our articles (typically “how-to” and “tip” style posts).
-As a result, we have increased the number of articles we feature in iMpact to give our audience what they engage with most.
-In the 12 months since we began iMpact, our email list has grown to almost 2,000.” ~ Randy Mitchelson, VP of sales and marketing at iPartnerMedia.
+We learned after about a year of publishing iMpact that our audience clicks the most on the links for our articles (typically "how-to" and "tip" style posts).
+As a result, we have increased the number of articles we feature in iMpact to give our audience what they engage with most. ~ Randy Mitchelson, VP of sales and marketing at iPartnerMedia.